 - Answers to some common questions about overcrowding

-Both the upper and lower teeth can require fixing if they are crowded, but treatment is often relatively simple.
+Both the upper and lower teeth can require straightening if they are crowded, but treatment is often relatively simple.
 Read on for all the information you’ll need if you have crowded bottom or top teeth.

 Table of contents